alkhe/interview/functional-lists/README.md

 ## Specification

-Please implement the following methods, in the specified complexity class:
+Please implement the following methods in the specified complexity class:
 - `list`: construct a new list that holds the given value and points to the given list (the tail) `O(1) constant`
 - `head`: return the value stored at the head of a list `O(1) constant`
 - `tail`: return the tail of a list `O(1) constant`